-A series of national learning events have been run throughout the project in order to raise awareness amongst a wider group of stakeholders of the relevance of human rights based approaches to health and social care, and to share learning from the project.
+A series of national learning events were run throughout the project to raise awareness about the relevance of human rights approaches to health and social care, and to share learning from the project.

-a human rights based approach] goes above and beyond good practice in providing renewed quality of care for service users, and staff are empowered to challenge care decisions.'
-(Human rights in healthcare evaluation, Ipsos Mori 2008, p.34)
+a human rights approach 'goes above and beyond good practice in providing renewed quality of care for service users, and staff are empowered to challenge care decisions.'
+(Ipsos Mori 2008, p.34)

-For more information about the human rights in healthcare project please contact Ellie Keen on email@example.com.
+For more information about the human rights in healthcare project please contact Helen Wildbore on firstname.lastname@example.org